-When talking about globalisation, it’s impossible to ignore the role of technology and how advancements in software, data gathering and digital communications have changed the way we’re able to operate our businesses.
-The world has become both larger in opportunity and smaller in distance, thanks to technology.
+When talking about globalisation, it’s impossible to ignore the role of new technology.
+Advancements in software, data gathering and digital communications have changed the strategic planning process processes and the way we’re able to operate our global e businesses.
+Thanks to technology, the world has become simultaneously smaller in distance and bigger in opportunity.

-These developments mean that we now face immense international competition when it comes to making our business work.
+These developments mean that we now face immense international competition when it comes to making our business not only viable, but but also hugely successful.
 When looking to sell our products online, we now sit in a marketplace that is larger than ever before.
-After all – if we choose to – we can sell to the entire world.
+After all – if we choose to – we can implement a growth strategy that aims to sell to the entire e-commerce world.

 So how can we keep up with, and embrace, international competition?

-Shipping is among the most challenging aspects of running a small business – particularly when it comes to digital commerce – but it’s also the most effective method of attracting both local and overseas customers.
-The process of making your shipping as competitive as possible will depend on the kind of industry you’re in and the types of things you sell.
+Ecommerce shipping is among the most challenging aspects of running a small business – particularly when it comes to digital commerce.
+But, e-commerce shipping solutions are also the most effective method of attracting both local and overseas customers.
+How your improve shipping to make it as competitive as possible will depend on the kind of industry you’re in and the types of things you sell.

 Getting a package to your customer requires several different steps.
-Research is key to optimising these steps, and requires choosing the right shipping company or companies, and (depending on the scale of your business) looking at splitting up your delivery process in order to systematically reduce costs and transit times.
+Research is key to optimising these steps.
+You need to choose the right shipping company or companies, and (depending on the scale of your business) look at splitting up your e-commerce delivery process in order to systematically reduce costs and transit times.
 Using one distributor may provide a simple solution – but you could be paying more than you need to.

-The rise of social media and business’ adoption of social channels to engage with their customers and specifically to increase sales has meant the development of an online world that is essentially boundary-less.
+The rise of social media and the adoption of social channels for customer engagement and sales platforms has developed an essentially boundary-less online world.

-Research service BI Intelligence has found that social networks are now driving more eCommerce than email, and this shift shows how powerful these social channels and technological infrastructure can be when it comes to selling your product online.
+As early as 2015, research service BI Intelligence found that one of the best advantages of social networking was how it drives more e-commerce than email.
+This shift shows how powerful these social channels and technological infrastructure can be when it comes to selling your products online.

-Customers are using smartphones and tablets more and more to make their online purchases, and that means your eCommerce website should have a responsive design – adapting its display for desktop, mobile and tablet.
-Many eCommerce solutions software and design services now offer this functionality as a given.
+Customers are using smartphones and tablets more and more to make their online purchases.
+This means that your e-commerce website should have a responsive design and to improve consumer engagement.
+A responsibe design adapts its display for desktop, mobile and tablet.
+Many e-commerce solutions software and design services now offer this functionality to enable you to better serve and respond to customers as a given.

 However large your desired reach, staying alert to changes in technology and customer expectations will mean that your business can thrive in a world of healthy, boundary-breaking international competition.